mrahmansayed/Nuclues/README.md

 	php artisan migrate

-The shoppingcart gives you the following methods to use:
+The Nuclues gives you the following methods to use:

 ### Product::get()